sachin19183/sachin19183.github.io/categories.md

 # 🧠 Knowledge Repository

 Welcome to my tech knowledge hub.
-I have tried to document my learnings in hope that it benefits you in your learningjourney.
+I have tried to document my learnings in hope that it benefits you in your learning journey.
 You can browse my notes and learnings by domain.

 ---